tzachbon/css-webpack-plugin-example/docs/css-plugin.md

 ```

-As you can see we are not appending the style in the javascript, we using the method we added to the context.
+As you can see, we are not appending the style in the javascript.
+We use the method we added to the context.

-After we collected all the scoped CSS content we now need to hook into the asset process hook to let the compiler know that we have a new asset that it should handle.
+After collecting all the scoped CSS content, we now need to hook into the asset process hook to let the compiler know that we have a new asset that it should handle.

 Let's add it to the `apply` method: